-- Q: How do I know how much I have to pay for nursing home care?A: Each resident or the resident's representative receives a notice of the case mix - A: Each resident or the resident's representative receives a notice of the case mix classification.
-The actual cost of that classification is available from the facility. - Q: Do I have to do anything when I receive my case mix classification notice?
+Q: How do I know how much I have to pay for nursing home care?A: Each resident or the resident's representative receives a notice of the case mix classification.
+The actual cost of that classification is available from the facility.

+Q: Do I have to do anything when I receive my case mix classification notice?
 A: If you have no questions about your classification, you do not have to do anything.
-If you have questions about your classification, ask nursing home staff to explain it to you. - Q: What if I disagree with my classification?
+If you have questions about your classification, ask nursing home staff to explain it to you.

+Q: What if I disagree with my classification?